 Part 2 examines the Maison of Lupot’s pupil and successor, Charles François Gand.

 Gael Francais is Jacques Francais’s nephew, Emile Français’s grandson and Henri Français’s and Albert Caressa’s great-grandson.
-He is the last descendent of one of the most ancient lines of instrument makers in France, going back to 1612.
+He is the last descendant of one of the most ancient lines of instrument makers in France, going back to 1612.